Cristiano Ronaldo leaves Manchester United by mutual consent following explosive interview with Piers Morgan

 United said they would consider their response to Ronaldo's comments "after the full facts have been established" and have now decided to part ways with the five-time Ballon d'Or winner.

+It is understood a settlement fee was not part of the termination.
+"I'm told there wasn't a payout so United are saving about £16m," said Sky Sports News senior reporter Melissa Reddy.

-According to Sky Sports News chief reporter Kaveh Solhekol, there is a sense of relief at United that the issue has been finally sorted and a feeling the team will be in a stronger position in the second half of the season.
+According to Sky Sports News chief reporter Kaveh Solhekol, there is a sense of relief at the club that the issue has been finally sorted and a feeling the team will be in a stronger position in the second half of the season.

-It is understood that a settlement fee wasn't part of the termination.

-"United wanted a quick and clean exit without a pay out," reported Sky Sports News' Melissa Reddy.
-"I'm told there wasn't a pay-out so they are saving about not paying him £16m by letting him go with this termination."

 A club statement read: "Cristiano Ronaldo is to leave Manchester United by mutual agreement, with immediate effect.